Universal Credit doesn’t include help with rates.

 Applying for a rates rebate

 You can only claim rates rebate once you’ve started to receive Universal Credit.
-You make your online, but can get help with your online claim by calling 0300 200 7802.
+You make your application online, but can get help with your online claim by calling 0300 200 7802.
 You'll have up to three months from the date you start claiming Universal Credit to claim rates rebate, but it's best to do this as quickly as possible to avoid any arrears building up.

 The rates rebate claim page is available on the NI Direct website.
 There are two steps to claiming rate rebate.
 You must